Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Problem set-up

 We note that $L^2(\pi)$ is a Hilbert space equipped with the inner product \eqref{def:fn_inner_product}.
 For $f \in L^2(\pi)$, we define $\|f\|_{L^2(\pi)} = \sqrt{\braket{f,f}_\pi}$.
 Also, for an operator $Q$ on $L^2(\pi)$, we define $\|Q\|_{L^2(\pi)} = \sup_{f; \|f\|_{L^2(\pi)} \le 1} \|Qf\|_{L^2(\pi)}$ and we say $Q$ is bounded if $\|Q\|_{L^2(\pi)}<\infty$.

 We say that a transition kernel $Q$ satisfies the reversibility property with respect to $\pi$ if for any functions $f_1,f_2 \in L^2(\pi)$, i.e., if $Q$ is a self-adjoint operator.
-Reversibility with respect to $\pi$ is a sufficient condition for $\pi$-stationarity of $Q$, since for a reversible transition kernel $Q$, we have Reversibility sometimes provides an easy way to verify that a probability kernel is $\pi$-stationary, but reversibility is not necessary for $\pi$-stationarity.
-However, the class of reversible transition kernels is large, and includes Metropolis transition kernels, Metropolis-Hastings transition kernels, the component transition kernels of Gibbs samplers, as well as random scan Gibbs sampler transition kernels.
+Reversibility with respect to $\pi$ is a sufficient condition for $\pi$-stationarity of $Q$, since for a reversible transition kernel $Q$, we have

 The spectrum of the operator $Q$ plays a key role in determining the mixing properties of a Markov chain with transition kernel $Q$.
 Recall that for an operator $T$ on the Hilbert space $L^2(\pi)$, the spectrum of $T$ is defined as